 - The practice for this video includes inverse variations, which are not yet covered.
 It would be great if there was practice specifically for direct variation only.
 Thanks!

 This style of teaching is called teaching math through problem solving.
 If you enjoyed Teaching Math with Mr Khan, don’t forget to subscribe to this site.
-I think this is not the first time that I will be co-teaching math with Mr Khan.
+I will try to develop more lessons where I will be co-teaching math with Mr Khan’s videos.